Scheme: Visegrad Fund

 In order to achieve these aims, the Department strives to: promote intellectual growth in students by encouraging critical thinking and supporting inquiring minds; increase social awareness; develop communication and collaboration; stress an integrated approach to learning that both encompasses interdisciplinary studies and reaches beyond the classroom; encourage self-evaluation and reflection; create a lifelong dedication to learning and inspire creativity and resourcefulness.

-Department of Research on Multilingualism, Adam Mickiewicz University in Poznań
+Faculty of Modern Languages and Literature, Adam Mickiewicz University in Poznań

-Department of Modern Languages, Faculty of Education, University of Szeged
+Department of Modern Languages and Cultures, Faculty of Education, University of Szeged